RyePankoski/Elliptic-Curve-Diffie-Hellman/README.md

 A from-scratch Python implementation of ECDH demonstrating how two parties establish a shared secret over an insecure channel.
 Includes a man-in-the-middle observer to show what an eavesdropper would see.

-**For a detailed mathematical explanation of why this works, see the accompanying paper: [How to send a secret message](link-to-paper)**
+**For a detailed mathematical explanation of why this works, see the accompanying paper: [How.to.send.a.secret.message-1.pdf](https://github.com/user-attachments/files/24510702/How.to.send.a.secret.message-1.pdf)

 ---